persalys/persalys/python/doc/examples/cantilever_beam/cantilever_beam.rst

 Select the **FORM-Importance sampling** method and click on **Continue** button.
 The following page allows one to change the parameters of the Importance sampling analysis.
-It’s the same page as the one for the Monte Carlo method.
+It is the same page as the one for the Monte Carlo method.

 Click on **Continue** button.
 The following page enables setting the parameters of the FORM analysis.
-It’s the same page as the one for the FORM method.
+It is the same page as the one for the FORM method.

 The analysis consists in performing firstly a FORM analysis, then the computed design point is used to initialize the Importance sampling analysis.